jbock-java/jbock/README.md

   @OtherTokens
   @Description({
-      "@OtherTokens to capture all other tokens in the input.", "In this case, everything that isn't a '-v' flag", "or immediately follows after a '-H' or '-X' token.", "If no method carries the @OtherTokens annotation,", "such a token will trigger an IllegalArgumentException."}) abstract List<String> urls();
+      "@OtherTokens to capture any 'other' tokens in the input.", "In this case, everything that isn't a '-v' flag", "or follows directly after a '-H' or '-X' token.", "If no method carries the @OtherTokens annotation, such a", "token would cause IllegalArgumentException immediately."}) abstract List<String> urls();
 }
 ````